 Boondi wala raita is a versatile dish that goes well with a wide range of meals.
 Here are some ideas to make the most of this flavorful side dish:

-- Serve with rice dishes like biryani, peas rice, pumpkin rice, cumin rice, or plain rice.
+- Serve with rice dishes such as chicken biryani, peas rice, pumpkin rice, cumin rice, or plain rice.

-- It pairs well with egg parathas, stuffed parathas, or plain ones.
+- It pairs well with egg parathas, stuffed aloo paneer parathas, or plain ones.

-- Compliment well with lentils and vegetables like black chickpeas, white lentils, mixed paneer, potatoes, etc.,
+- Dahi boondi raita complements all lentils and vegetables such as black chickpeas, white lentils, mixed paneer, roasted potatoes with fenugreek, etc.

-- Use it as a chaat base for snacking.
+- Use it as a aloo chana chaat base for snacking.

 Tips